DawnGate/airbnb-clone/README.md

 # Tech stacks

 Base on Nextjs for implement a server side rendering + client side rendering.

-Using both swc and swr.
+Using graphql and apollo for management server data

 For state management: using redux, context.